beccasaurus/adventurers-guide-to-bash/Adventurer's Guide/Lessons/Variables/Numbers.md

 15
 ```

-_We will look at this more in depth momentarily._

 ### Let x="expression"

 `let` allows you to easily set the value of a variable to the result of an [[Arithmetic]] expression.

-[[Arithmetic]] will be covered next, but here is a brief example:

 ```shell
 declare -i x=10